Islamic literature: Definition

-Literary genres
+Number of writers

+Over the centuries, there have been numerous bibliographies and biographical dictionaries attempting to list authors of Islamic literature, including India-born scholar Maulana Mahmud Hasan Khan of Rajasthan, who died in 1946 and whose 60-volume M'ojam-ul-Musannifin (Dictionary of Authors) in Arabic provides the biographical sketches of some 40,000 writers from all over the Islamic world.

+Genres

 Fiction

-The best known fiction from the Islamic world is The Book of One Thousand and One Nights (Arabian Nights), a compilation of many earlier folk tales set in a frame story of being told serially by the Persian Queen Scheherazade.
+Among the best known works of fiction from the Islamic world is The Book of One Thousand and One Nights (Arabian Nights), a compilation of many earlier folk tales set in a frame story of being told serially by the Persian Queen Scheherazade.
 The compilation took form in the 10th century and reached its final form by the 14th century; the number and type of tales have varied from one manuscript to another.
 Many other Arabian fantasy tales were often called "Arabian Nights" when translated into English, regardless of whether they appeared in any version of The Book of One Thousand and One Nights or not, and a number of tales are known in Europe as "Arabian Nights", despite existing in no Arabic manuscript.

 This compilation has been influential in the West since it was first translated by Antoine Galland in the 18th century.
 Many imitations were written, especially in France.